Bezawitedilu/Java-Projects/README.md

 This repository is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code for personal or commercial purposes.
 Refer to the LICENSE file for more information.

 ## Contact
-For any inquiries or feedback, please contact Bezawit Liro at [Your Email Address].
+For any inquiries or feedback, please contact Bezawit Liro at bezawitedilu@gmail.com.

 ---
 Feel free to further customize this README template according to your preferences and the details of your repository.